Quickstart for Users

 - Access to PayPerScrape API endpoint

-Note: Coinbase has pre-configured examples available in their repo, including examples for fetch, Axios, and MCP.
+Note: We have pre-configured examples available in our repo, including examples for fetch, Axios, and python.

 Note: These Docs have been adapted from the Coinbase x402 documentation.
 For the full documentation, see the Official x402 documentation